What is pneumonia?

 - cough — can be dry or may produce thick mucus (cough can last for several weeks after pneumonia has been treated successfully)

 - fever (a temperature of 38°C or higher), sweating and shivering — though in older people it can cause lower than normal body temperature

-- difficulty breathing, or rapid breathing (especially in young children) or shortness of breath
+- difficulty breathing, or rapid breathing (especially in young children) or shortness of breath.
+In children, the ribs or the skin under the neck can suck in, or babies may bob their heads while breathing

 - feeling generally tired and unwell